fbpixel

 This might not be as easy of a question to answer as the previous one, but it is extremely important.
 Ask yourself this question like you would ask a friend, not harshly and accusatory, but with non-judgmental curiosity.
 Were you sad?
 Stressed?
 Tired?
 Did you wait too long to eat after you were hungry?
 Write down the way you were feeling when the emotional eating occurred.
 See if you can find one or two triggers that may cause the majority of your indulgences.

-Does being around a certain person or at a certain event trigger feelings of worthlessness, anger, or sadness?
-Eating may be your attempt to take care of yourself in these situations.
+Does being around a certain person or in a certain situation trigger feelings of worthlessness or anger or sadness?
+Eating is your attempt to take care of yourself and it doesn’t happen because you’re stupid or lazy.
 Knowing what problem you’re trying to solve for yourself will help you find other solutions that don’t involve food.

 4) Does your food like you back?